Zain-Kamal/Playing-With-Stacks-and-Queue/README.md

 }
 ```

-Program that reads a postfix expression from the user, stores all terms into a stack, computes its value, and returns it to the user.
+Program that reads a postfix mathmatical expression from the user, stores all terms into a stack, computes its value, and returns it to the user.
 Assume the expression will contain only integers and the following binary arithmetic operators: + (addition), - (subtraction), * (multiplication) and / (division).
 ```
 #include <iostream>
 #include <stack>